Paper (HTML | Doc) · Changes (HTML | Doc)

 Our contributions are as follows:

 2. IRC-Bench.
-We release a benchmark of 25,136 implicit entity recognition samples derived from 12,337 unique Wikidata-linked entities sourced from 1,994 reminiscence transcripts across 11 thematic domains, with entity-level train/dev/test splits ensuring zero entity overlap between partitions.
+We release IRC-Bench as a community evaluation resource: 25,136 implicit entity recognition samples derived from 12,337 unique Wikidata-linked entities sourced from 1,994 reminiscence transcripts across 11 thematic domains, with entity-level train/dev/test splits ensuring zero entity overlap between partitions.
 Each sample includes both an EGN and an EEN, along with entity metadata (QID, aliases, Wikipedia description).
+The release follows the NeurIPS Datasets and Benchmarks track convention; contributions (1) and (3) stand independently of the dataset release.

 3. Comprehensive evaluation.
 We systematically compare 19 experimental configurations spanning open-world LLM inference (zero-shot, few-shot, chain-of-thought, QLoRA fine-tuning), closed-world dense retrieval (off-the-shelf and DPR fine-tuned), and hybrid RAG, revealing that fine-tuning doubles performance in both paradigms, chain-of-thought reasoning degrades performance on this task, and model scale is the dominant factor in open-world accuracy.